keshav6740/ConstructAI/README.md

 - `` → Retrieve all projects
 - `` → Generate AI-based project predictions
 - `` → Update actual delay and cost overrun

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use and modify it.

 🚀 **Contribute & Star ⭐ the repo if you find it useful!**